pfertyk/blog/content/006-recovering-encrypted-folder.md

 The connection between my neurons responsible for keeping it suddenly disappeared.
 And no matter how hard I tried, I couldn't bring it back.

-Of course I make backups, but this time I skipped oneoand I had some important files that were not copied to my external drive.
+Of course I make backups, but this time I skipped one and I had some important files that were not copied to my external drive.
 Normally I would just use a Live USB stick to access the hard drive, recover my data and install a fresh Xubuntu on my PC.